 In case you see errors like Drive Disconnected or File not backed up, Event Log for File history tells you everything.

-File history is definitely an excellent option to backup your files which is not only easy to setup but also easy to restore for every user.
+File history is an excellent option to backup your files, which is not only easy to set up but also easy to restore for every user.
 However, this is not an equivalent to System Restore or System reset which can fix your computer from any driver or slow performance issues.
-Also since the files are not encrypted make sure to keep the drive off from people you do not trust.
+Also, since the files are not encrypted, make sure to keep the drive off from people you do not trust.